Welcome to another fantastic gallery featuring another of PartiDesign‘s modern and minimalist homes.

 A straight-on view of the kitchen, showing the open storage next to the bar, the stainless steel appliances and the differently shaped pendant lights.

 From the kitchen island, a desk area with room for two computers and plenty of storage is built into the wall from natural wood.
 Recessed lighting above the desk provides illumination.

-The natural wood floors continue down hallways to the left and right of the kitchen to the master suite and children’s bedroom.
+The natural wood floors continue down hallways to the left and right of the kitchen to the primary suite and children’s bedroom.